 Simon's Rock will provide access to the Investigation Report and Evidence prior to the hearing.
-Access to the records will be provided by the Director of Title IX and Civil Rights.
+Access to the records will be provided by the Title IX Coordinator.
 Parties and Advisors are barred from printing, copying, taking photos or videos of the screen, audio or video recording a reading of the material, or otherwise using analog or technological methods, known or unknown to capture the content of the records.